transkatgirl/Tapestry-Loom/README.md

 	- Option 1: Store content diffs inside of nodes rather than raw text using [diff-match-patch](https://github.com/google/diff-match-patch), similar to [minihf's loom](https://github.com/JD-P/minihf)
 		- This is the most likely option at the moment, due to it being both easier to use and implement
 	- Option 2: Store nodes in a DAG to allow for middle-of-text completions, similar to this [unreleased loom implementation](https://www.youtube.com/watch?v=xDPKR271jas&list=PLFoZLLI8ZnHCaSyopkws_9344avJQ_VEQ&index=19)
+	- Weave data structure & serialization+deserialization will likely be rewritten as a Rust WASM module
 - Built in user manual, based on the [cyborgism wiki](https://cyborgism.wiki)

 I'm likely not going to be able to work on these features very soon, but I'm happy to review any pull requests if you would like to try implementing these features yourself.